wurmlab/genomicscourse/2016-SIB/practicals/population_genetics/map_call.md

 * Do you understand what does the symbol `*` means here?)
 * Do you understand what does why we are using the `-v` option?
 Is it ever useful to leave it out?)

 The file produced a VCF (Variant Call Format) format telling the position, nature and quality of the called variants.
-The VCF format is the standard format used

 Let's take a look at the VCF file produced by typing `less -S variant_calls.vcf`.
 The file is composed of a header and of and rows for all the variant positions.
 Have a look at the different columns and check what each is (the header includes labels).
 Notice that some columns include several fields.